West Cornwall · TR13 · Cornwall Council West

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Helston, that work is shaped by the place itself — Helston is the gateway to the Lizard Peninsula and Cornwall's most westerly market town, famous for the Furry Dance and a steep granite-paved Coinagehall Street, with a building stock that leans toward Georgian townhouses and granite-and-slate terraces.
+What works on a TR13 plot rarely works elsewhere — Helston is the gateway to the Lizard Peninsula and Cornwall's most westerly market town, famous for the Furry Dance and a steep granite-paved Coinagehall Street, with a building stock that leans toward modern estates at Trannack and post-war semis.

 • Conservation Area